A high-order scheme for mean field games: Abstract

 \section{Abstract}

 In this paper we propose a high-order numerical scheme for time-dependent mean field games systems.
-The scheme, which is built by combining Lagrange-Galerkin and semi-Lagrangian techniques, is explicit, conservative, consistent, and stable for large time steps compared with the space steps.
+The scheme, which is built by combining Lagrange-Galerkin and semi-Lagrangian techniques, is consistent and stable for large time steps compared with the space steps.
 We provide a convergence analysis for the exactly integrated Lagrange-Galerkin scheme applied to the Fokker-Planck equation, and we propose an implementable version with inexact integration.
-Finally, we validate the convergence rate of the high order method proposed by numerical simulations of two Mean Field Games problems.
+Finally, we validate the convergence rate of the proposed scheme through the numerical approximation of two mean field games systems.

 { {\bf AMS subject classification.} 35Q84, 65M12, 91A16. \ from which the result follows. { {$\square$} }